serge-sans-paille/pythran-stories/content/2023-06-02-shrinking-binaries.rst

     .comment                  110       0
     Total                   51496

-The linker use the visibility information to iteratively remove code that's never referenced.
+The linker uses the visibility information to iteratively remove code that's never referenced.

 Concluding Notes
 ----------------

-Some of the remaining sections are purely informal.
+Some of the remaining sections are purely informational.
 For instance:

 .. code-block:: sh